-While we are battling coronavirus with cleanliness, many cleaning products we are using to scrub our homes till they gleam could be toxic to our pets.
-So if you're doubling down on your cleaning regime at the moment, determined to keep everything germ-free and smelling fresh (and ourselves busy while confined to four walls), spare a thought for your pet pooch and puss.
+Do you know there are cleaning products you should never use around pets?
+Well, you should!
+If, for whatever reason you're doubling down on your cleaning regime at the moment, determined to keep everything germ-free and smelling fresh, spare a thought for your pet pooch or puss.

-Dogs and cats can get everywhere and into everything – including using the toilet as an alternative water bowl.
-However, if you have just squirted cleaning fluid round the rim, this could be dangerous for your precious fur baby.
+Dogs and cats can get everywhere and into everything – including using the toilet as an alternative water bowl, or the kitchen bin as an all-you-can-eat buffet (gross!).
+However, if you have just squirted bleach around the toilet rim, or used one of many clip-on cleaning supplies, this could be dangerous for your precious fur baby.

-Our four-legged friends are hypersensitive to the strong odours and fragrances from cleaning products, which could lead to irritation and, sometimes, breathing difficulties.
+Our four-legged friends are hypersensitive to the strong odors and fragrances from cleaning products, which could lead to irritation and, sometimes, breathing difficulties.

-Pets' sense of smell is hypersensitive.
+Your pets' sense of smell is hypersensitive.
 Bleach is highly likely to irritate dogs’ delicate noses and can even cause breathing problems, such as asthma.
-If ingested, bleach is toxic to dogs and cats because of the chlorine content.
-If possible, opt for a safer, non-toxic cleaner such as Milton’s All-Purpose Cleaning Spray (opens in new tab).
-If you must use bleach, make sure to rinse the area with plenty of water and keep your pets away until it is completely dry.
+If ingested, bleach is toxic to dogs and cats because of its chlorine content.
+If possible, opt for a safer, non-toxic eco-friendly cleaner such as Milton’s All-Purpose Cleaning Spray (opens in new tab).
+If you must use bleach, rinse the area with plenty of water and keep your pets away until it is completely dry.

 3. Phthalates (sometimes listed as fragrance)

 Phthalates can be found in products used to make your home smell good.
-These could be air fresheners, linen sprays, carpet fresheners and other home deodorisers.
+These could be air fresheners, linen sprays, carpet fresheners, and other home deodorizers.
 They can be dangerous if inhaled or used near pets, so again, make sure animals are kept out of the room if you’re using a product containing phthalates, or opt for a non-toxic alternative.

 4. Benzalkonium chloride (disinfectant)

 Many disinfectants contain benzalkonium chloride so it’s best to be cautious with this product.
-This chemical can cause surface irritation on paws, eyes and the nose if it comes into contact with them.
-At this time, disinfectant is being used in the home to keep viruses and bacteria away, but dilute it before use (as recommended on the instructions) and wait until all areas are dry before letting your pet near it.
+This chemical can cause surface irritation on paws, eyes, and the nose if it comes into contact with them.
+Disinfectant is often used in the home to keep viruses and bacteria away, but dilute it before use (as recommended on the instructions) and wait until all areas are dry before letting your pet near it.